 As well as trying to attract new customers, don’t neglect existing ones.
 You can’t always assume a happy customer will come back to you once they are ready to book another trip, no matter how good your services are.
 It’s far easier to earn another booking from an existing customer than it is to reach a new one.
 Keep in regular contact with them via an email campaign.
 Offer a discount for repeat bookings – keep yourselves front of mind and ensure they have a reason to come back.

-Decide on a strategy for your newsletter.
+Decide on a PR strategy for your travel newsletter.
 Will it be weekly?
 Will it be monthly?
 You want to keep your company at the forefront but you don’t want to bombard customers so much that you become annoying.

 Your newsletter should be used as a tool to promote seasonal packages, new destinations, travel news and hot deals, as well as helpful hints and tips that position you as an expert in your field.

 Just as importantly as implementing a travel PR campaign, is how you measure the success of it.
 PR’s effectiveness can be measured using a range of different methods, from coverage in the media to website traffic, engagement, clicks, views or downloads and ultimately sales results.